-It started on the evening of January 12, 2010.
-Just before 5 p.m., 15 miles outside of the Haitian capital of Port-au-Prince, the Earth trembled.
+On the evening of January 12, 2010, just before 5 p.m., 15 miles outside of the Haitian capital of Port-au-Prince, the Earth trembled.
 A violent 7.0-magnitude earthquake struck, sending tremors across the Caribbean.
 In 35 seconds, Haiti was forever changed.
 220,000 people lost their lives, countless more were injured, and 1.5 million people were instantly homeless.

 Over the years, CORE (then known as J/P Haitian Relief Organization) remained in Haiti, coordinating relief efforts fueled by local Haitians to recover, rebuild back better than before, and empower communities to be prepared for future disaster.
 Our work continues in Haiti today with local Haitian staff working to rebuild and reimagine communities every day.

 After mobilizing quickly to support Haiti following another devastating disaster in 2016, when it was struck by Hurricane Matthew (Category 5), CORE expanded its mission to bring community-focused relief to underserved populations in the wake of disasters across the Caribbean and into the United States.

 In 2020, that same ethical imperative to save lives and support the most vulnerable and marginalized communities drove CORE to fill gaps and provide urgently needed COVID-19 relief in the United States.
 By 2021, CORE’s efforts had expanded worldwide to Asia and South America and included operating one of the world’s largest vaccination sites at Dodger Stadium in Los Angeles.